(Last updated on: 24/05/2022)

 Dark tourism has close ties with educational tourism.
 Particularly in cases of darkest/darker tourism.
 For many people, this is a dominant, if not their main, motivation for being a dark tourist.
 Whilst dark tourism may not be a happy leisure experience, many people enjoy the educational aspect that comes with it.
 I know that I have certainly enjoyed visiting famous cemeteries and learning more about WW2 during my travels to Berlin and Poland.

-Visitors of dark tourism sites are of a wide socio-demographic group.
+Visitors of dark tourism sites are from a wide socio-demographic group.
 Motivations stem from educational purposes, the desire to understand past affairs, etc. Whilst other motivations stem from the desire to experience something different or new.

 Dark tourism documentary